robpco/docker-nginx-uwsgi-flask/README.md

 # Overview

-This **Docker** image enables the creation of Python **Flask** Apps that run on **Nginx** by using **uWSGI**.
-It also simplifies the task of migrating a Flask-only App to run on Nginx, which is much more scalable for production deployments.
+This **Docker** image enables Python **Flask** Apps to run on **Nginx** using **uWSGI**.
+It simplifies the task of migrating pure Flask Web Apps to Nginx-based Web Apps, which desirable for production deployment scenarios.

-This image adds Flask support, Environment Variables and the ability to generated configuration details during startup to the underlying base image [nginx-uwsgi](https://hub.docker.com/r/robpco/nginx-uwsgi/).
+This image builds on the [nginx-uwsgi](https://hub.docker.com/r/robpco/nginx-uwsgi/) base image and adds Flask support and additional customization during startup through addition of several Environment Variables.

-The Docker-Hub [repository](https://hub.docker.com/r/robpco/nginx-uwsgi-flask/) contains auto-generated images from this repo: one for each Python version, and each one of those has a normal and Alpine-based image.
-These images can be referenced, or pulled, by using the image name with the tags listed above.
+Thsi repo auto-generates image to the Docker-Hub [repository](https://hub.docker.com/r/robpco/nginx-uwsgi-flask/), including variants for the supported Python version (2.7, 3.5, 3.6) and standard and alpine variants for each language.

 # Enhancements